ec-europa/europa-component-library/src/website/src/pages/ec/components/accordion/docs/usage.md

 title: Usage
 order: 1
 ---
-The accordion component is used to generate vertically stacked content in a page.
-It is intended to save vertical space by hiding content, reducing scrolling.
+Use the accordion as a progressive disclosure component, to generate vertically stacked content in a page.
+It can reduce scrolling and save vertical space by 'hiding' contextual information under a descriptive title.\

-Accordions contains labels with the relevant information.
-Users can click on the accordion to read additional information.
-For this reason, accordion labels (collapsed state) should be as descriptive and concise as possible.

-## Do's
+\
+Accordions have two states - collapsed and expanded.
+In the collapsed state, users must be able to scan, and quickly understand from the label, what content to expect if they click to expand.

+### **Do's**

-- use labels that are representative of the content inside the (initially hidden) container
+- Use labels that are short, easy to understand and convey the content inside the (hidden) container
-- order logically (such as 1st quarter, 2nd quarter, 3rd quarter, 4th quarter)
+- Make sure the sequence of elements is logical and reflects user mental models or task flow (i.e. chronological, hierarchical, frequency of use, etc.)
-- make sure this component is required in order to shorten the page
+- Ensure this component solves the problem of reducing scrolling/shortening the page, without sacrificing page clarity

-## Don'ts
+### **Don'ts**

+- Don't hide important information that should be present at all times
-- don't use unless users will benefit from hidden information
+- Don't use unless scan-ability is key
-- don't use actionable items (i.e. forms, accordions, buttons, CTAs, etc.) or pictures in the content container as they will have decreased visibility
+- Don't use actionable items (i.e. forms, accordions, buttons, CTAs, etc.) or pictures in the content container
-- don't hide important information that should be present at all times
-- don't use long labels, ideally keep it to one line, maximum 2

-## When to use
+### **When to use**

-- when you need to present multiple sections of content in a simple way on one page, without overwhelming the user (especially applicable to mobile)
+- When you need to present multiple sections of content in a simple way on one page, without overwhelming the user (especially on mobile)
-- when it’s not critical for every user to read every section of content, adding value
+- When information is contextual and not all users need all the content
+- When content variety is high and logical grouping is clear (e.g. frequently asked questions, eligibility criteria by user type)
-- when you can make extensive and complex content easier to digest through descriptive labels
+- When information is supplementary or progressive - the component can make extensive and complex content easier to digest

-## When not to use
+### **When not to use**

-- don't use when pages are short (reading time: under 3 minutes)
+- Don't use when pages are short (reading time: under 3 minutes), and accordions add interaction overhead without benefit
-- don't use when information would be better structured horizontally (does not need comparison between sections) - use tabs instead
+- Don't use when information is better structured horizontally (e.g. comparison between sections)